4wuyan/regex-classify/README.md

   -f FILE, --file FILE  regex for new filename
 ```

-Use `-i` and `-o` to specify the input folder and output folder respectively,
+Use `-i` and `-o` to specify the input folder and the output folder respectively,
 the default being the current working directory.

 `-d` tells what the directory name looks like; the default value is `\1`.